MSUMBA-art/MSUMBA-art/README.md

 - Some few projects so far https://loveyourcity.netlify.app/
 - Another project https://alexander-msumba.netlify.app/
 - THERE ARE ALOT OF PROJECTS,
 - Portfolio is still in progress,....
-You are welcome to see the progress here.  https://portfolio-alexander.netlify.app/
 - 🌱 Looking for work as Junior Dev or Intern
 - 👯 I’m looking to collaborate on ...WITH PEOPLE OF LIKE MINDED
 - 🤔 Scrum/Agile, Adaptive and Team player